Metropolitan Chapter Bylaws

 Section 5.
 Chapter Officer Vacancies

-The Chapter Board shall consist of a total of twenty-one (21) Board members:
+The Chapter Board shall consist of a total of twenty-four (24) Board members:

 Section 2.
 Qualifications of Board Members